Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Brief review and comparison with existing and relevant inference procedures

-{\bf (ii) Repro samples method versus IM method.} The repro samples and IM methods both promote first quantifying the uncertainty of $\*U$ and use it to help address the overall uncertainty inherited in the sampling data.
-To produce a level $\alpha$ confidence set, the repro sample method uses a single fixed Borel set and a $\btheta$-dependent nuclear mapping function to help quantify the uncertainty in $\*U$.
+The repro samples and IM methods both promote first quantifying the uncertainty of $\*U$ and use it to help address the overall uncertainty inherited in the sampling data.
+To produce a level $1 - \alpha$ confidence set, the repro sample method uses a single fixed Borel set and a potential parameter value $\btheta$-dependent nuclear mapping function to help quantify the uncertainty in $\*U$.
+The single Borel set is fixed and not a random set, unlike the IM.
 Moreover, the repro samples method is a fully frequentist approach developed using only the standard probability tool.
 The IM method, on the other hand, attempts to achieve a higher level goal of producing a prior-free probabilistic inference for the unknown parameter $\btheta$.
 To achieve this goal, it requires to use random sets and a complex imprecise probability system known as {\it Dempster-Shafer calculus}.

-Furthermore, the IM method focuses on finite sample inference, while the repro samples can be used for both finite and large sample inferences.
-In addition, the introduction and promotion of the so-called nuclear mapping function in the repro samples method allows it to greatly extend the scope of the inferential framework, making it more flexible and effective for many complex inference problems in both statistics and data science.
-Finally, the repro samples method emphasizes the actual matching of simulated artificial $\*u^*$ with the (unknown) realized $\*u^{rel}$ as well.
+Furthermore, the IM method focuses on finite-sample inference, while the repro samples can be used for both finite and large-sample inferences.
+Also, the introduction and promotion of the so-called nuclear mapping function in the repro samples method allows it to greatly extend the scope of the inferential framework, making it more flexible and effective for many complex inference problems in both statistics and modern data science practice.

+Finally, the repro samples method uses the standard Fisher inversion technique (not just the Fisher-Dempster inversion technique) that actually matches of single copies of simulated artificial $\*u^*$ with the (unknown) realized $\*u^{rel}$.
 The development of candidate set for discrete parameter $\eta$ in Section~\ref{sec:candidate_general} is rooted in the fact that when $\*u^*$ is equal or in a neighborhood of $\*u^{rel}$ can give us the same $\eta_0$ in the many-to-one mapping function (\ref{eq:tau-star}).
-This matching scheme cannot be easily adapted in an IM approach.
+This matching scheme may not be easily adapted in an IM approach.